vkostyanetsky/RFQ/README.md

 If an ErrorCode value begins with 1 (for instance: 100, 101 etc.), it means that the error has occurred in 1C:Enterprise.
 If the value begins with 2, it means that the error has occurred in the proxy script.

-`ErrorText` contains a description of the problem, depending on a reason.
+The `ErrorText` value contains a description of the problem, depending on a reason.
 For instance, if an error is occurred in 1C:Enterprise, it contains a detail description of the exception.

 | Code | Meaning                                                                                                                 |
 |------|-------------------------------------------------------------------------------------------------------------------------|